Zackriya-Solutions/MCP-Markdown-RAG/README.md

 We are actively working on improving the server.
 Future plans include:

 - **Performance Optimization**: Improve indexing by encoding inputs in batches, which should better manage CPU usage.
-Additionally, we will switch to change-based indexing, which will only index new or modified files.
 - **Flexible Embedding Models**: Add support for other embedding models, such as the `BGEM3-large` model for potentially higher accuracy.
 - **Obsidian Plugin**: Explore creating a dedicated Obsidian plugin for a fully integrated experience.